 - Put your hands on your stomach

-- Breath in and then out, counting how long it takes each way.
+- Breathe in and then out, counting how long it takes each way.

-- On the next breath, breath in for 5 seconds and out for 5 seconds.
+- On the next breath, breathe in for 5 seconds and out for 5 seconds.
 Do this for 10 breaths, making a conscious decision to try and relax as much as possible.

-- For 10 more breaths, breath in for 7 seconds and out for 7 seconds.
+- For 10 more breaths, breathe in for 7 seconds and out for 7 seconds.

 - Your pulse rate should be lower.
 The exercise will bring your breathing and your heart rate to its ideal level.